reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 }
 </pre>

 There are various ways of building more complex conditionals that cover all sorts of cases.
-We'll keep it simple and will only use *if* and *else* statements in this course.
+We'll keep it simple and will only use *if*  statements in this course.

 ### Operators